 Fixed-term employment contracts are permissible, in which case the SOE must state the date on which the contract is to end.

 Often parties will have more complex written contracts of employment that go beyond what is required to be included in the SOE by the Act.
 These types of contracts may be amended pursuant to ordinary contract law principles.

 ii Probationary periods

 The Act provides that new employees may be required to serve a probationary period.
-The SOE must state what that period is and must also state if no probationary period applies.
+The SOE must state what that period is.
+If no probationary period applies, that must be stated in the SOE.
 During the probationary period, the employer or employee may terminate the contract of employment for any reason (or no reason) and without notice.
 If a reason is given, it must be lawful (see Section XIII.i).

 iii Establishing a presence